bterwijn/memory_graph/README.md

 print(factorial(3))
 ```

+Execution results in:

 ![factorial.gif](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/factorial.gif)

-and the final result is: 1 x 2 x 3 = 6
+and the result is: 1 x 2 x 3 = 6

 ### Power Set ###
-A larger more insteresting recursive example is power_set().
+A more insteresting recursive example that shows sharing of data is power_set().
 A power set is the set of all subsets of a collection of values.

 ```python
 import memory_graph